Skip to Content

 1. Filing the complaint

 The first step in filing for divorce in Ohio is submitting a complaint for divorce with the appropriate court in the county where either spouse resides.
 This document outlines the reason for the divorce and any requests for child custody, spousal support, or property divisions.
-If the divorce is uncontested, both spouses may submit a petition for dissolution, which is a simplified process that requires agreement on all terms before filing.
+If the divorce is uncontested, both spouses may file a petition for dissolution, a simplified method of how to get a divorce in Ohio when all terms are agreed upon before filing.

 2. Serving the complaint